rq-Chen/Singh2020PreProc/README.md

     - Motion scrubbing (linearly interpolating (but not extrapolating) high-motion frames):
         - Framewise Displacement (FD): >0.2mm
         - Temporal derivative of variation (DVARS): >1.05*median.
-            - Note: DVARS was calculated using the "minimally preprocessed" data from HCP WITHOUT ICA-FIX!
         - FD and DVARS were filtered for respiratory artifact before use
     - Additional nuisance regression (three versions - the most complete one was used in (Singh et. al., 2020)):
         - (`GSR0`) just remove parcel mean;